What makes Redpanda fast?

 August 10, 2022

-In 2021 Redpanda published this article on our blog.
+In 2021, we wrote a blog on how we made the Kafka API fast.
 In it, we showed that Redpanda outperforms Apache Kafka® in every benchmark category.

 That post remains one of the most popular articles on our site, and it's very technical.